Sarah Smith Jones

 William & Ruth Isenberg

-Set for Friday, March 8, 2019 in the Main Branch of the San Francisco Public Library, Library Laureates 2019 builds on its time-honored tradition of intimate salon dining and conversation with brilliant writers, with a new open-space experience in the 6th floor Skylight Gallery designed by and for our next generation of young influencers and library supporters.
-We expect more than 400 guests to participate as sponsors in laureate salons and as ticket buyers in the Skylight Gallery.
+Set for Friday, March 8, 2019 in the Main Branch of the San Francisco Public Library, Library Laureates 2019 builds on its time-honored tradition of intimate salon dining and conversation with brilliant writers, with a new open-space experience in the 6th floor Laureate Gallery designed by and for our next generation of young influencers and library supporters.
+We expect more than 400 guests to participate as sponsors in laureate salons and as ticket buyers in the Laureate Gallery.